-A log will be kept on file at the School for the purpose of recording information on ALL weapons seized.
+A log will be kept on file at Valley Preparatory Academy for the purpose of recording information on ALL weapons seized.
 The log shall be kept in the principal's office to be reviewed only by the police and the appropriate school personnel.